Mouthwash is often misunderstood.

 Chlorhexidine mouthwashes may not be the best choice if you have tooth crowns or caps made of composite or glass ionomer.

-Using a whitening toothpaste together with a whitening mouthwash will help reduce staining of the teeth which will make them appear whiter.
+Using a whitening toothpaste together with a whitening mouthwash may help to reduce staining of the teeth.